Work with Unity Catalog and the legacy Hive metastore

 Access control in Unity Catalog and the Hive metastore

-If you configured table access control on the Hive metastore, Databricks continues to enforce those access controls for data in the hive_metastore catalog for clusters running in the shared access mode.
+If you configured legacy table access control on the Hive metastore, Databricks continues to enforce those access controls for data in the hive_metastore catalog for clusters running in the shared access mode.
 The Unity Catalog access model differs slightly from legacy access controls, like no DENY statements.
 The Hive metastore is a workspace-level object.
 Permissions defined within the hive_metastore catalog always refer to the local users and groups in the workspace.
-See Differences from table access control.
+See The Unity Catalog privilege model compared to legacy table access control.

-The access control model in Unity Catalog has the following differences from table access control:
+The access control model in Unity Catalog differs in the following ways from table access control in the legacy Hive metastore:

 • Account groups: Access control policies in Unity Catalog are applied to account groups, while access control policies for the Hive metastore are applied to workspace-local groups.
-See Difference between account groups and workspace-local groups.
+See Types of groups in Databricks.

 • USE CATALOG and USE SCHEMA permissions are required on the catalog and schema for all operations on objects inside the catalog or schema: Regardless of a principal’s privileges on a table, the principal must also have the USE CATALOG privilege on its parent catalog to access the schema and the USE SCHEMA privilege to access objects within the schema.
 With workspace-level table access controls, on the other hand, granting USAGE on the root catalog automatically grants USAGE on all databases, but USAGE on the root catalog is not required.